parkqx/ucr-assignments/README.md

 # ucr-assignments
-All, if not most, of the assignments/labs/etc. from various CS/other classes at UCR.
+All, if not most, of the assignments and other related course material that I either did or was given during my time at UCR.